sureshannapureddy/baseweb/CONTRIBUTING.md

 yarn
 ```

-2. To start a website to develop against, run `yarn documentation:dev`.
+2. To start a website to develop against, run `yarn documentation:dev` or `yarn documentation:dev:watch` to continously build and update the relevant pages.
 3. To unit test your changes run `yarn test` or `yarn test --watch` to continuously run the relevant tests.

 Do you miss a component?
 Would you like to extend the featureset of a component?